MessiFr/MessiFr.github.io/public/docs/projects/capstone/Modeling/time_series/time_series.md

     grass_count            1.0

-If a given p-value is < 0.05, then, the corresponding X series (/docs/projects/capstone/Modeling/time_series/column) causes the Y (row).
-If a given p-value is < 0.05, then, the corresponding X series (column) causes the Y (/docs/projects/capstone/Modeling/time_series/row).
+If a given p-value is < 0.05, then, the corresponding X series (column) causes the Y (row).
 Almost all the variables in the system are interchangeably causing each other except 9 values > 0.05

 ## Cointegration test